citrix/citrix-daas-rest-go/citrixorchestration/docs/VMImageResponseModel.md

 HasMasterImageNote returns a boolean if a field has been set.

+### SetMasterImageNoteNil

+`func (o *VMImageResponseModel) SetMasterImageNoteNil(b bool)`

+ SetMasterImageNoteNil sets the value for MasterImageNote to be an explicit nil

+### UnsetMasterImageNote
+`func (o *VMImageResponseModel) UnsetMasterImageNote()`

+UnsetMasterImageNote ensures that no value is present for MasterImageNote, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)